daniellakn/pass-generator/README.md

 # Strong Password Generator

 Command-line interface tool that generates strong random passwords.
 By default, 3 passwords of 16 characters each, are generated, without replacement. <br>
-This tool utilises the Python secrets library, since it cryptographically secure.
+This tool utilises the Python secrets library, since it is cryptographically secure.

 The length of the password is set using the `-l`/`--length` switch.